cloudwego/cloudwego.github.io/content/en/docs/kitex/Getting started/_index.md

 1. Ensure `GOPATH` environment variable is defined properly (for example `export GOPATH=~/go`), then add `$GOPATH/bin` to `PATH` environment variable (for example `export PATH=$GOPATH/bin:$PATH`).
 Make sure `GOPATH` is accessible.
 2. Install kitex: `go install github.com/cloudwego/kitex/tool/cmd/kitex@latest`
 3. Install thriftgo: `go install github.com/cloudwego/thriftgo@latest`
-4. Currently Windows is not particularly supported by Kitex, if your development environment is Windows, you are suggested to use [WSL2](https://docs.microsoft.com/zh-cn/windows/wsl/install).

 Now you can run `kitex --version` and `thriftgo --version`, and you can see some outputs just like below if you setup compilers successfully.